-The Personal Injury Protection (PIP) coverage on your personal auto insurance will pay for the damages to the rental or, if you do not have auto insurance, the policy you purchased from the rental agency will cover you.
-If someone else’s negligence caused the accident, a car accident lawyer with our firm can help you pursue a claim for compensation.
+The Personal Injury Protection (PIP) coverage on your personal auto insurance will pay for the damages to the rental or if you do not have auto insurance, the policy you purchased from the rental agency will cover you.
+If someone else’s negligence caused the accident, a Fort Lauderdale car accident lawyer with our firm can help you pursue a compensation claim.

 The outcome of any car accident, including one involving a rented vehicle, depends on who had fault or negligence.
 For instance: